N1ck-Benson/echoDecks/README.md

 - In your terminal, navigate to `echodecks_web/src`, and run `yarn`
 - Navigate to `echodecks_web/server` and do the same

+3. Install a postgreSQL client and make a migration:

+- I used [postgreSQL.app](https://postgresapp.com/) for Mac.
+Download any postgreSQL client and follow the instructions to have a postgreSQL database served locally on your machine.
+- Once you're running postgreSQL on your machine, navigate to `echodecks_web/server/prisma/schema.prisma` in the echoDecks directory.
+You'll see the following code:
+  `datasource db { provider = "postgresql" url = "postgresql://[USERNAME]@[PORT]/[DB_NAME]" }`

+Replace the parts of the URL with the address of your postgreSQL database.

+Now navigate to `echodecks_web/server`, and run `npx primsa generate` in your terminal.
+The database should be all set up!

 4. Still in `echodecks_web/server`, run `node src/index.js`.
 This will run the Apollo server on localhost:4000.

-5. Navigate back to `echodecks_web/src` and run `yarn start`.
+5. Navigate to `echodecks_web/src` and run `yarn start`.
 This will trigger an optimized development build of the app, running on localhost:3000.
+For better performance, you can also run `yarn build` to launch a production build of the app and serve it locally.

 6. **Important**: you'll need to download a CORS extension for your browser.
 I'd recommend [Allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) for Chrome, or [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) for Firefox. **In the extension's preferences, enable the extension either for all sites (not recommended) or specifically for the localhost port which is serving the React app (probably https://localhost:3000)**